ra7oox/recipes-app-v2/README.md

-# recipes-app-v2
+# recipes-app
-it's the same but the design different
+it's a simple website for recipes you can edit for it